Frequently asked questions about New Section 8 Tenant Onboarding

 There must be a lease between the Voucher holder (tenant) and the landlord.
 The lease needs to contain certain program required items such as: unit address, the utility structure, monthly rent, who owns the stove and refrigerator, and the lease term dates which must match the term of the Housing Assistance Payments Contract.
 Even if a voucher holder was residing in the unit prior to receiving rental assistance and there is a lease in effect, a new lease containing the above factors needs to be implemented.

 Once the HAP Contract has been signed and returned along with the coinciding lease, and Belmont’s representative signs it making it fully executed, the Housing Assistance Payment will be direct deposited into the landlord’s specified bank account.
 In a majority of instances, the first housing assistance payment will be late due to the paperwork.
-However, once the first payment is made, regular monthly payments will be deposited into the landlord’s account on the first business day of each month.
+However, once the first payment is made, regular monthly payments will be transferred from the PHA account into the landlord’s account on or about the first business day of each month.
 In many cases, the Voucher holder will also have a portion of rent.
 It is the voucher holder’s responsibility to pay this portion to the landlord directly.
 The amount of the tenant rent may be determined by subtracting the HAP (rental subsidy paid by Belmont) listed on the HAP Contract from the total monthly rent.
 This is the maximum that may be charged for the unit.
 The voucher holder is instructed not to pay above their tenant rent.

 Frequently asked questions about Rents & Fees